 Rana Hamadeh’s works are characterized by engulfing delirious sonic and visual environments.
+She has been developing an ‘operatic practice,’ experimenting with writing and composing, and testing models for collective (and artificially-extended) forms of thinking and study.
 In thematic terms, her work is dedicated to an ongoing scrutiny of the epistemologies and technologies of justice.
 To this end, it examines tropes of violence that find their genealogies in the linguistic, legal, and theatrical infrastructures shaping our understandings of justice.

 At the Secession, Hamadeh presents a new stage of her evolving animation film Standard_Deviation.
 The film, which was developed in close cooperation with the artist Sara Hamadeh, ventures into Sophocles’ famed tragedy Oedipus Rex.
 Rather than re-narrating the misfortunes of Oedipus, king of Thebes, whose grievous journey of self-discovery unfolds at the height of the Theban plague, the work conducts a reading of the dramatic constructs of Sophocles’ play itself—that is, of his figuration of tragedy as a “technology of endurance.”
 The film is based on a libretto written by the artist that is translated into different forms, spoken word, operatic renditions, and print.
 Taking a poetic approach to the ancient story, the work sheds new light on the tragedy’s course by placing the age-old characters before a backdrop of various visual and sonic references, non-linear narrative structures, and eerie spaces.